 The first and second row of seats are comfortable enough for long road trips to Lehi, UT, but the rear row is best for children and shorter passengers.
-Behind the rear row of seats, there's almost 13 cubic feet of cargo area for all your gear on trips to Orem.
+You will find almost 13 cubic feet of cargo space behind the rear row of seats for all your gear on trips to Orem.
 With the two rear rows folded, you'll get 79 cubic feet.

 How it Performs